aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Following three centuries under the rule of Portugal, Brazil became an independent nation in 1822.
-By far the largest and most populous country in South America, Brazil has overcome more than half a century of military intervention in the governance of the country to pursue industrial and agricultural growth and development of the interior.
-Exploiting vast natural resources and a large labor pool, Brazil is today South America's leading economic power and a regional leader.
+Following three centuries under the rule of Portugal, Brazil became an independent nation in 1822 and a republic in 1889.
+By far the largest and most populous country in South America, Brazil overcame more than half a century of military intervention in the governance of the country when in 1985 the military regime peacefully ceded power to civilian rulers.
+Brazil continues to pursue industrial and agricultural growth and development of its interior.
+Exploiting vast natural resources and a large labor pool, it is today South America's leading economic power and a regional leader.
 Highly unequal income distribution remains a pressing problem.

 People Brazil